 * based on 20 or more students

 ** does not include flight, tuition, books

 Program Fee Includes:

 - All required fieldtrips and excursions (see 'Program Highlights")

-- 58 nights accommodations with air conditioning and swimming pools in double/triple occupancy rooms (see more under "Housing")
+- Accommodations in double occupancy rooms (see more under "Housing")

 - Pre-departure orientations by SBCC

 - All included program activities are subject to change based on weather and safety conditions

 Program Fee Does Not Include: